Limited spots available — Apply to join the Pilot Family Program →

 The K–12 curriculum built on what schools can't teach and AI can't replace.

 You already know your child is capable of more than any test will measure.
-You see it in the questions they ask, the way they reason through problems nobody taught them to solve.
-QMAK gives that instinct a structure — Developmental Growth Objectives mapped to exercises, puzzles, films, music, and stories they already love.
+QMAK gives that instinct a structure — Developmental Growth Objectives mapped to films, music, and conversations your family already has.

 "In terms of intelligence, AI really is the rising tide lifting all boats.
 It has the capacity to lift every person on Earth by levelling the playing field of IQ."— Dr Alan D. Thompson, AI researcher & former chairman, Mensa International Gifted Families